Image from Pixabay

 How To Keep Your Dog’s Kennel Rodent-Free

 Whether you suspect you have a rodent problem or know for sure that you are trying to evacuate your dog’s kennel from unwanted mice and rats—having a plan is paramount.
-Here are some of the best ways to safeguard your dog’s kennel from harmful rodents.
+Here are some of the best ways to safeguard your dog’s kennel shed from harmful rats.

 1. Keep An Eye On Popular Nesting Areas